judithmichael/judithmichael.github.io/_pages/teaching.md

 The lecture for the Master Computer Science introduces the methods and techniques that have been developed for these purposes, sketches the current state-of-the-art, and increases the understanding of the participants by project work.

-- Current Topics in Application Engineering: Ambient Assistance
+- Current Topics in Application Engineering: Ambient Assistance (Alpen-Adria Universität Klagenfurt)
-- Current Topics in Application Engineering: Ambient Assisted Living
+- Current Topics in Application Engineering: Ambient Assisted Living (Alpen-Adria Universität Klagenfurt)

 #### Current Topics in Business Information Systems
 In contrast to general-purpose languages, domain-specific languages (DSLs) can be tailored for specific needs.